Electrician Licensing

 Should I join an electrician union in Montana?

-Montana’s electricians’ union is the International Brotherhood of Electricians (IBEW.)
+The largest electrician union in Montana—and the U.S.—is the International Brotherhood of Electricians (IBEW.)
 IBEW is very proactive in the provision of apprentice training programs throughout Big Sky Country.
-It’s also true that on average union electricians earn higher wages and qualify for better benefits, including retirement pensions.
+It’s also true that, on average, union electricians earn higher wages and qualify for better benefits, including retirement pensions.
 However, joining a union means abiding by the union’s many rules, and this condition may not work well for every electrician.

 How to use your electrician license to get a job